raviverma2791747/boxit/README.md

 <!-- Status -->

 <h4 align="center">
 	🚧 🚀This is a  SocketIO based realtime multiplayer game built using ExpressJS and ReactJS.
-This repository is the frontend of the game 🚧
+This repository is the frontend of the game.
+[Play Here](https://raviverma2791747.github.io/boxit) 🚧
 </h4>

 <hr>